MattDemers/tutorials/making-gifs.md

 You can also go to **Window > Workspace > Reset Essentials** if you want in order to make it look exactly like mine in the screenshot.
 You'll then have to go to **Window > Timeline** in order to make it show up, though.

-#Step 4: Resizing our image
+#Step 4: Resizing our image (optional)

 There are two instances where we can resize our image, and which we use depends on both the power of our computer and the size of our intial upload.
 Basically we ask ourself: "do I know how big the GIF needs to be, and do I know if it will fit my space requirement at that size?"

 If so, we can resize it now.
+If not, we'll do it before we save the image in another dialog.

 Pressing "**CTRL + ALT + I**" or "**⌘ + ALT + I**" enters the "Image Size" dialog, which can resize your image.
 You can also go to **Image > Image Size** if these keyboard shortcuts don't work.